 Sea urchins have spines that are filled with calcium and are often painful to remove once they have contact with the skin.

 The toxin that this type of sea urchin releases from its spine leads to respiratory issues, paralysis, and extreme pain that can be debilitating and life-threatening.

-How To Eat Sea Urchin
+How To Avoid Stepping On Sea Urchins

 Avoiding sea urchins is the first step to preventing sea urchin stings.